Aviva Brecher: Career and later life

-After completing her Ph.D., Brecher returned to MIT as a postdoctoral researcher in earth and planetary sciences, remaining there as a research associate from 1972 to 1977 and doing research on the properties of Moon rocks collected by the Apollo program.
+After completing her Ph.D., Brecher returned to MIT as a postdoctoral researcher in Earth and Planetary Sciences, remaining there as a research associate from 1972 to 1977 and doing research on the properties of Moon rocks collected by the Apollo program.
 She became an assistant professor at Wellesley College from 1977 to 1980, while continuing to run her research program and occasionally lecture at MIT.

 Unable to be considered for tenure at Wellesley, Brecher dropped out of academia in 1980 to become a risk assessment expert for the Arthur D. Little company, on projects including nuclear waste management, mining, and space exploration.
 In 1983 and 1984 she worked as a Congressional Science Fellow for senator Paul Tsongas, where her work included opposition to anti-satellite weapons and to the Strategic Defense Initiative.
 After this, she remained at Arthur D. Little for another year until, in 1985, becoming Director of Academic Corporate Relation at Boston University.

-In 1986, Brecher became a researcher at the John A. Volpe National Transportation Systems Center, where her work included studies of magnetic levitation, unmanned aerial vehicles, and planning for potential transportation-related bioterrorism attacks, remote sensing, radiation exposure, prevention of drug trafficking, and air traffic control.
+In 1986, Brecher became a researcher at the John A. Volpe National Transportation Systems Center, where her work included studies of magnetic levitation, unmanned aerial vehicles, planning for potential transportation-related bioterrorism attacks, remote sensing, radiation exposure, prevention of drug trafficking, and air traffic control.
 She retired in 2015.